Rutten-Sara/Effect-modified-DLNM/README.md

 | Smooth_large_area.R | Simulation code for smooth effect modification in large areas |
 | Additional Simulations | Similar code to obtain the results for the negative binomial simulations (Supplementary Materials) |

-The folder **functions** include the Rcode that is needed to fit the effect modified DLNM model.
+The folder **functions** includes the Rcode that is needed to fit the effect modified DLNM model.
 The folder contains the following files:
 | File | Description |
 | --- | --- |
 | DLNM_Laplace_covariate.R | Function to fit the DLNM model with effect modification |